Sonia-96/MyStudyNotes/Data Visualization & Analysis/DataScience.md

    The basic strategy is that if the distance between these two nodes are smaller than the threshold, then combine them.
 There are some common linkage criteria:

-   - Maximum / complete: the farthese distance between points in A and B
+   - Maximum / complete: the fartheset distance between points in A and B
    - minimum / single: the minimum distance between points in A and B
    - Average / centroid
    - ward: minimal intra-cluster distance